 Likely Jurgen isn't even consciously aware that he's a blank.
 Think about it.
 The Warp is the manifestation of sentient being's emotions, hopes and dreams, fears and nightmares, all of it.
 Sentients, humans in particular, are able to come together and pool resources and power to a greater end because they can form social bonds through Empathy.
 We know a Blank is very dangerous to a Psyker because they cancel out their flashy warp powers, but what if it doesn't stop there, what if it goes all the way down to the basic levels of empathy that allow others to socially interact?
 What if that works both ways?
 Jurgen doesn't bother keeping himself clean, or well-groomed, or keeping his porn-slates hidden because he honestly can't see why any of that should matter.

-After a few encounters with daemons and demons, he probably know he's a walking anti-magic field, but he might not be aware of how it affects others.
+After a few encounters with daemons and demons, he probably knows he's a walking anti-magic field, but he might not be aware of how it affects others.